Compare and save on travel insurance for Pakistan with theidol.com

 Policies vary between providers, but it could provide protection for things like horse riding, climbing and white-water rafting.

-We checked Defaqto and 48% of 1,136 insurers offered protection for medical expenses and personal accident cover following an act of terrorism.
+Out of 1,008 annual travel insurance polices on Defaqto, 35% cover medical expenses and personal accident cover following an act of terrorism.

 If you want cover for emergency transport home due to a terrorist act, you may need to arrange additional cover - not all policies cover it as standard.